PrashantAHD/Azure-Storage-Analysis/README.md

 - Summary and recommendations are included in the report

 ## Customization
-- Modify `azure_storage_analysis.py` to adjust analysis logic or add new metrics
+- Modify or extend modules in `azure_storage_analysis/` to adjust analysis logic, reporting, or add new features
-- Update the script to support additional data sources or output formats as needed
+- Update the CLI (`cli.py`) to support additional options or workflows

 ## Support
 For questions or suggestions, please open an issue on the GitHub repository.